Get Help Today(877) 648-4288

 What Are Intensive Outpatient Programs?

 Intensive outpatient programs, or IOPs, are addiction treatment programs in an outpatient setting that teach clients healthy coping skills for daily stressors, relapse prevention skills, and addiction education via individual and group therapy.
 The IOP process can either follow a stay in inpatient rehab or serve as a replacement for an inpatient program.
 Intensive outpatient programs function as part-time monitored processes for achieving and maintaining sobriety.
-Generally, intensive outpatient programs involve participants residing in a home or apartment with others in recovery who can provide advice and support; these groups are often called sober living homes or group homes.
+Generally, intensive outpatient programs involve participants residing in a house or apartment with others in recovery who can provide advice and support; these groups are often called sober living homes or group homes.
 However, some intensive outpatient programs allow patients to live with family or alone.

-Patients opting for IOP do so to get treatment for chemical abuse disorders while balancing work and personal life commitments and to test themselves in a supportive environment to see how they react to different situations while they are newly sober.
+Patients opting for IOP do so to get treatment for chemical abuse disorders while balancing work and personal life commitments in a supportive environment to see how they react to different situations while they are newly sober.
 When compared to traditional outpatient rehab, which also allows patients to also balance rehab with work and personal duties, intensive outpatient programs meet more frequently (3-7 times per week compared to 1-2), and are often more closely associated with inpatient facilities.

 Although patients are not on residential campuses, they may still have access to medications traditionally administered during or after detox in IOP, and if not, the IOP will be able to refer patients to private physicians.
 IOP includes frequent treatment sessions that can last patients 30, 60, or 90 days (or more) of treatment.
 Patients attend therapy sessions multiple times per week and follow a specialized treatment plan they were provided during the intake process or later in inpatient rehab.
 Examples of IOP treatments include:

 - Group counseling